 - Intensive outpatient program

 Adderall Addiction Rehab Program

-If you are ready to begin on the road to a sober, substance-free life, we offer individualized treatment in a safe, stable facility with affordable pricing.
-Our Adderall Addition rehab program includes a variety of therapies to fit your needs and address your situation.
+If you are ready to start on the path to a sober, substance-free life, we offer individualized treatment in a safe, stable facility with affordable pricing.
+Our Adderall Addiction rehab program includes a variety of therapies to fit your needs and address your situation.
 These treatments include:

 - Animal-assisted therapy